mbw2001/influxdb/README.md

-# influxdb
+# InfluxDB
-Custom component for influxdb
+Custom component for InfluxDB